DennisJonischkeit/Bachelorprojekt/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Docerize

+first run `npm run build --prod`.
+Build container with `docker build -t dennis/ba .`. you can execute the container via docker gui or with cmd `docker run -it -p 80:4200 dennis/ba`